The Myth That Coercive and Controlling Domestic Abusers Can Be Adequate Parents

 A parent who commits violence and abuse against their child’s other parent is capable of parenting in adequate ways.

-In the next section below, we are going to see why these myths, misunderstandings and over-simplifications are so problematic.
+In the next section below, we are going to see why these 4 key myths are so problematic.

 Myth 1: The severity of the abuse can be determined by looking at the severity of the incidents of physical violence.